tcxcx/boofi-superhack-2024/packages/boofi-potential-index/README.md

 4. Calculates a maximum participation amount as a percentage of the total balance.
 5. Formats the results for EAS attestation.

+## Next Steps

+To enhance the DeFi Potential Index Algorithm and provide more accurate and comprehensive assessments, we plan to implement the following improvements:

+1. **Granular Scoring System**: Implement a more nuanced scoring scale (e.g., 300-850) for finer differentiation between users.

+2. **Asset Composition Analysis**: Factor in the ratio of crypto to fiat assets, potentially weighting more stable assets higher.

+3. **Historical Data Integration**: Incorporate historical financial behavior data, such as past loan repayment history and balance consistency over time.

+4. **Crypto Volatility Factor**: Adjust the contribution of crypto assets to the total balance based on recent price volatility.

+5. **Debt Consideration**: Factor in known debts or other DeFi loans to provide a more complete financial picture.

+6. **Income Assessment**: Implement a debt-to-income ratio if income data becomes available.

+7. **Dynamic Thresholds**: Adjust scoring thresholds based on overall market conditions or average user balances.

+8. **Multi-Factor Scoring Model**: Develop a more comprehensive model that considers various aspects of the user's financial profile beyond total balance.

+9. **Crypto Portfolio Diversity**: Assess the diversity of crypto assets to potentially indicate lower risk profiles.

+10. **User Engagement Metrics**: Include factors like account age or transaction frequency to gauge user experience with DeFi platforms.

+11. **Regulatory Compliance**: Ensure all enhancements comply with relevant financial regulations and data protection laws.

+12. **Transparency Improvements**: Develop clear explanations for users about how their score is calculated and what it means.

+13. **Machine Learning Integration**: Explore the potential for using machine learning models to improve prediction accuracy over time.

+14. **Real-time Updates**: Implement a system for more frequent or real-time updates to the DeFi Potential Score as user's financial situations change.